ramsafin/ros-courses-2018/README.md

 ## Contribution

 This repo is only for educational purposes.
-You may want to fork it in order to apply some changes.
+You can fork it in order to make changes.

 However, bug reports and enhancement proposals are welcomed.